 I'm not here to bash attorneys.
 I'm sure some attorneys offer pro bono services; and offer helpful and reasonably priced consumer legal services.
 Others engage in public interest law.
 And, still others handle complicated litigation.
 All good, that's what we need them for.

 All too often, however, the average consumer has a dispute, and so, seeks legal advice.
 And, also, all too often, the attorney advises during the free initial consultation, that if the consumer would like to retain him/her – sign on the bottom line to get things started; and write a retainer check for a $1500., $2500., or $5,000.
-No guarantees.

 Often the consumer doesn't know how the attorney plans to earn the money, and doesn't know what to ask.
 So, our consumer either pays the money or goes away.